GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 NATO said it had drawn up plans to defend Turkey if necessary against any further spillover of violence from Syria, where rebels and government forces are fighting for control.

-Copper prices steadied on expectations of further pro-growth policies from top consumer China, but later slipped as risk assets sold off.
+Copper prices steadied on expectations for further pro-growth policies from top consumer China, but later slipped as risk assets sold off.

 Benchmark copper on the London Metal Exchange was down 0.2 percent at $8,165 a tonne.